badeendjuh/dokubootstrap-simplified/README.md

 # Customization

-From the Configuration Manager screen you can change to any of the available boostrap themes on http://bootswatch.com/
+From the Configuration Manager screen you can change to any of the available bootstrap themes on http://bootswatch.com/

 If however you want to substitute the library with your own bootsrap theme you need to be aware of the following files